Non-vanishing of geodesic periods of automorphic forms: Introduction

+\end{conjecture} Note that by Theorem \ref{thm:main} most geodesic periods have size comparable to the standard deviation, which is consistent with the above normal distribution conjecture.

-\begin{remark} As alluded to above, in the case of weight 2 holomorphic forms for a cocompact $\Gamma$ a weaker version of this conjecture (without the explicit rate of convergence) was proved by Petridis--Risager \cite{PeRi2} by studying perturbations of the Selberg trace formula.
-In forthcoming work, using a different method as in \cite{Co}, the authors are proving the full conjecture for weight 2 holomorphic forms for general $\Gamma$. \end{remark}
+\begin{remark} As alluded to above, in the case of weight 2 holomorphic forms with $\Gamma$ cocompact, a weaker version of this conjecture (without the explicit rate of convergence) was proved by Petridis--Risager \cite{PeRi2} by studying perturbations of the Selberg trace formula.
+In forthcoming work, we have proved a refinement (local limit laws) of the above conjecture for weight 2 holomorphic forms, following methods from perturbation theory as in \cite{Co}. \end{remark}

-\begin{remark} Note that the rate of convergence in this conjecture implies the size of the vanishing set is $\ll \frac{N}{(\log N)^{3/2}}$ which improves upon Theorem \ref{main thm nonvanishing} (with $X=\log N$). \end{remark}
+\begin{remark} Note that the rate of convergence in this conjecture implies the size of the vanishing set is $\ll \frac{N^2}{(\log N)^{3/2}}$ which improves upon Theorem \ref{main thm nonvanishing} (with $X=2\log N$). \end{remark}